emma-33/holbertonschool-low_level_programming/doubly_linked_lists/README.md

 Function 4 : frees the list
 Function 5 : returns the nth node of the list
 Function 6 : returns the sum of all the data of the list
-Function 7 : returns the number of elements in the list
+Function 7 : inserts a new node at a given position
 Function 8 : deletes the node at index index of the list